-- (a) A shipping container / transport trailer that is not masked by exterior framing, siding and, if applicable, a pitched roof to resemble the appearance of a typical accessory building in the immediate neighbourhood, to the Development Authority's satisfaction, shall not be used as an "Accessory Building". - (b) The Municipal Planning CommissionDevelopment Authority may limit the number of shipping containers and/or transport trailers that may be allowed on a lot. - (cb) Shipping containers may be stacked no more than two containers high. - (de) The floor area of the shipping containers and/or transport trailers when added to the floor area of principal and accessory buildings on the property shall not exceed the maximum site coverage in an applicable land use district. - (ed) A shipping container or transport trailer located in the C-1 or C-2 district shall normally be required to be improved (i.e. painted, augmented with landscaping etc.) to the satisfaction of the Development Authority, so as to improve its appearance and compatibility with the land use district.
-The MPCDevelopment Authority may waive this requirement where it is satisfied that the proposed shipping container or transport trailer will be compatible with existing development on the site and adjacent to the site (i.e. the proposed development does not require painting or is not readily in view).

-A shipping container or transport trailer located in the I-1 or I-2 district may be required to be improved (i.e. painted, augmented with landscaping etc.) to the satisfaction of the Development Authority, so as to improve its appearance and compatibility with the land use district.
-The MPCDevelopment Authority may waive this requirement where it is satisfied that the proposed shipping container or transport trailer will be compatible with existing development on the site and adjacent to the site (i.e. the proposed development does not require painting or is not readily in view).

-(fe) The placement of any shipping container and/or transport trailer shall comply with the yard setbacks established for an Accessory Building within an applicable land use district.
+- (a) A shipping container / transport trailer that is not masked by exterior framing, siding and, if applicable, a pitched roof to resemble the appearance of a typical accessory building in the immediate neighbourhood, to the Development Authority's satisfaction, shall not be used as an "Accessory Building". - (b) The Municipal Planning Commission Development Authority may limit the number of shipping containers and/or transport trailers that may be allowed on a lot. - (cb) Shipping containers may be stacked no more than two containers high. - (de) The floor area of the shipping containers and/or transport trailers when added to the floor area of principal and accessory buildings on the property shall not exceed the maximum site coverage in an applicable land use district. - (ed) A shipping container or transport trailer located in the C-1 or C-2 district shall normally be required to be improved (i.e. painted, augmented with landscaping etc.) to the satisfaction of the Development Authority, so as to improve its appearance and compatibility with the land use district.
+The MPC Development Authority may waive this requirement where it is satisfied that the proposed shipping container or transport trailer will be compatible with existing development on the site and adjacent to the site (i.e. the proposed development does not require painting or is not readily in view). - A shipping container or transport trailer located in the I-1 or I-2 district may be required to be improved (i.e. painted, augmented with landscaping etc.) to the satisfaction of the Development Authority, so as to improve its appearance and compatibility with the land use district.
+The MPCDevelopment Authority may waive this requirement where it is satisfied that the proposed shipping container or transport trailer will be compatible with existing development on the site and adjacent to the site (i.e. the proposed development does not require painting or is not readily in view). - (fe) The placement of any shipping container and/or transport trailer shall comply with the yard setbacks established for an Accessory Building within an applicable land use district, and the Development Authority may specify the location of a shipping container on a lot or may refuse to approve a shipping container in the location on the lot proposed by the applicant if the Development Authority is of the opinion that the proposed location unduly interferes with the amenities of the neighbourhood or materially interferes with or affects the use, enjoyment or value of neighbouring parcels of land.

-- (gf) The MPCDevelopment Authority may limit the time for which a development permit issued for a "Shipping container, accessory to an approved use" in an applicable land use district is valid. - (hg) An application for a development permit for a shipping container and/or transport trailer must be completed and submitted to the Development Officer along with the applicableappropriate development fee.
-At least two recent colour photographs of the shipping container and/or transport trailerstructure (one end view and one side view) shall be required to accompany each application.
+- (gf) The MPCDevelopment Authority may limit the time for which a development permit issued for a "Shipping container, accessory to an approved use" in an applicable land use district is valid. - (hg) An application for a development permit for a shipping container and/or transport trailer must be completed and submitted to the Development Officer along with the applicable appropriate development fee.
+At least two recent colour photographs of the shipping container and/or transport trailer structure (one end view and one side view) shall be required to accompany each application.
 The application must be authorized by the registered owners of the property. - (ih) The MPCDevelopment Authority may attach any additional reasonable conditions to an application that are not specifically outlined in this schedule. - (ji) Shipping containers and transport trailers shall not display advertising, company logos, names or other marketing without an approved sign permit.